akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * Remote Deployment: falls back to creating a local actor
 * Remote Watch: ignores the watch and unwatch request, and `Terminated` will not be delivered when the remote actor is stopped or if a remote node crashes

+When used with Cluster, all previous behavior is the same except:
+* A remote watch of an actor is no longer possible before a node joins cluster, only after.

 To optionally enable them without Cluster, if you understand the [consequences]( ../remoting-artery.md#quarantine), set
 ```